DavidOsburnUTS/1A_Old_Project/README.md

 # -> git remote add origin https://github.com/mbarbar/studio-group7.git
 # //this pushes the the commit
 # -> git push origin master
-# (optional) if you don't want to merge files make your own branch
+# //(optional) if you don't want to merge files make your own branch
 # -> git push origin (branch-name)
-# example
+# //example
-# -> git push origin andre
+# ->git push origin andre
+#
+# // EXISITING REPO
-# // how to clone git repo
+# //how to clone git repo
 # -> git clone
-# // how to pull
+# //how to pull
 # -> git pull remote branch
-# // example
+# //example
 # -> git pull origin master
-# // pulling from from my remote and pushing to a branch named andre
+# //pulling from from my remote and pushing to a branch named andre
 # -> git pull ss1a andre